DRUMMOND Marketing Groupyour local Ridge Meadows, Tri Cities REALTORS® | Pat Drummond SRES* (604) 817-8664 Shannon Drummond PREC* (604) 612-8687 |

 Most lenders require property buyers to carry fire and extended coverage insurance and liability insurance.

-Buyers will a mortgage will be required to buy home insurance.
+Buyers a mortgage will be required to buy home insurance.
 To be safe, make the insurance effective on the earlier of either the completion date or the date that you pay the balance of the funds in trust.
+Most lenders also require property buyers to carry fire and extended coverage insurance and liability insurance.

 Legal or notary public fees and expenses will likely apply to assist with drafting documents and ensuring the title of the home is transferred properly and without incident.

 Moving fees vary depending on the distance moved and whether professional movers do all of the packing.
-Rates vary
+Rates vary.

 Contact us today for tips on what your first steps should be